 Melasma is a common skin condition that causes brown and grey-brown patches to form on the patient’s face.
 Also known as “the mask of pregnancy,” the condition is much more common in women than men.
-The exact causes of melasma are not fully understood, our team at Georgia Dermatology Partners has found success providing melasma treatment in Loganville, GA with a combination of medical therapies, laser treatments, and chemical peels.
+While the causes of the condition are not fully understood, our team at Georgia Dermatology Partners has found success providing melasma treatment in Loganville, GA with a combination of medical therapies, laser treatments, and chemical peels.
 We have therapies tailored to each patient's individual skin type and complexion.

 Melasma is a common skin problem that affects mostly women.
-The grey-brown patches that are a result of melasma usually develop on the face: on the cheeks, bridge of the nose, forehead, chin, and above the upper lip.
-It can appear in other areas where there is a lot of sun exposure, but the main location is the face.
+The grey-brown patches that are a result usually develop on the face: on the cheeks, bridge of the nose, forehead, chin, and above the upper lip.
+Less commonly, it may appear on neck and arms.

 Although a direct cause of melasma is unclear, there are some common triggers: